-Download the form and guidelines or pick them up from the Environment Committee mailbox upstairs at Weavers Way Mt.
-Airy (559 Carpenter Lane, Philadelphia, PA, 19119).
+Applications and guidelines are available from the Environment Committee mailbox on the second floor of Weavers Way Mt.
+Airy, located at 559 Carpenter Lane, Philadelphia, PA 19119, as well as at the Chestnut Hill and Ambler stores.
+They also may be downloaded and printed here.
 Return forms to the mailbox, or mail them to the committee at the Carpenter Lane address.

 The 2018 grants went to:

 - Awbury Arboretum, to buy plants for their pollinator habitat garden.

 - Friends of Cloverly Park, to buy native perennials for their garden.

 - Edison High School, for a large supply of compost for their students’ garden.

 - Friends of Gorgas Park, to buy perennials and soil for their garden.

 - Hansberry Garden and Nature Center, to buy cedar posts for their solar panels.

 - Junior Creekwatch, for creek monitoring supplies for students.

 - Norwood-Fontbonne Academy, for supplies for their students’ rain garden.